LoopKit/loopdocs/docs/browser/prepare-app.md

 The full list of Identifiers should be displayed again.

-Repeat until the 4 Identifiers for the version you are building have the `Loop App Group` configured.
+Repeat until the 4 Identifiers have the `Loop App Group` configured.

 * If you miss an identifier, the `Create Certificates` step will succeed but `Build Loop` will fail.